Is Africa’s Lake Kivu also a huge complex energy storage device?

 But how can these special cases be replicated on a global scale?
 There are opportunities for scale-up of averting major emissions in my next post.
 That means going after the biggest resource of all, methane in the oceans.

-What to tell investors?
+What message sells to investors?

 This project needs investment.
 This type and scale of project is desperately needed.
 People need to be assured of safety where they live.
 The gorillas need their forest back.
-So now I need to pitch the investment, but also the story to investors.
+So now we need to pitch the investment, but also the story to investors.
 The question is how?
 It’s a great impact investment with high returns.
 But they’re a skeptical lot, as they must be.
-Any claim I can make to amp up a valuation has to be discounted or countered by them when negotiating an investment deal.
+Any claim we can make to amp up a valuation has to be discounted or countered by them when negotiating an investment deal.